rust-lang/rust/src/doc/rustc-dev-guide/src/identifiers.md

 The HIR uses a bunch of different identifiers that coexist and serve different purposes.

-- A [`DefId`], as the name suggests, identifies a particular definition, or top-level item, in a given grate.
+- A [`DefId`], as the name suggests, identifies a particular definition, or top-level item, in a given crate.
 It is composed of two parts: a [`CrateNum`] which identifies the crate the definition comes from, and a [`DefIndex`] which identifies the definition within the crate.
 Unlike [`NodeId`]s, there isn't a [`DefId`] for every expression, which makes them more stable across compilations.